 What are the types of hearing loss?

-- Conductive hearing loss: This is a problem with the outer or middle ear that makes it hard for sound waves to reach the inner ear.
-Sometimes this hearing loss can be treated by correcting the cause of the problem.
-Examples include removal of earwax or an object, medicine for an ear infection, or surgery.
+- Conductive hearing loss occurs when there is a problem with the outer or middle ear.
+Sound waves cannot reach your inner ear.
+This type of hearing loss may be caused by earwax buildup, fluid, or a punctured ear drum.
+It can often be treated by correcting the cause of the problem.

-- Sensorineural hearing loss: There may be damage to parts of the inner ear.
+- Sensorineural hearing loss is caused by damage to parts of the inner ear.
 There is usually no cure for sensorineural hearing loss.
-Most people with this type of hearing loss must use hearing aids or other devices to hear better.

-- Mixed hearing loss: This type of hearing loss includes both conductive and sensorineural hearing loss.
+- Mixed hearing loss includes both conductive and sensorineural hearing loss.

 What causes hearing loss?

-- Medical problems such as ear infections, tumors, or otosclerosis (abnormal growth of bones in the ear)
+- Medical conditions such as ear infections or otosclerosis (abnormal growth of bones in the ear)

 What are the signs and symptoms that you may have hearing loss?

 - You often ask others to repeat what they just said.
-You often think people are mumbling or not speaking clearly.
+You may think people are mumbling or not speaking clearly.
 Family members ask you if your hearing is okay.